ray-project/enhancements/reps/2022-10-11-serve-java-http-ingress.md

   }
 }
 ```

 ### Extension of `callable`
-Normally, we use the class instance as a `Callable`.
-But in HTTP ingress, the `Callable` we use is wrapped with the Jersey application handler.
-We have two different implementations of `Callable`.
+Normally, we use the class instance as a `ray.serve.Callable`.
+But in HTTP ingress, the `ray.serve.Callable` we use is wrapped with the Jersey application handler.
+We have two different implementations of `ray.serve.Callable`.

-In python, when we add the `@ingress` annotation to an object, a new object will be generated, that is, a new `Callable` instance will be generated.
+In python, when we add the `@ingress` annotation to an object, a new object will be generated, that is, a new `ray.serve.Callable` instance will be generated.

-In java, we add annotations to the class, but it can not enhance the features of `Callable`.
-So we need a mechanism to generate different `Callable` instances according to different ingress types.
+In java, we add annotations to the class, but it can not enhance the features of `ray.serve.Callable`.
+So we need a mechanism to generate different `ray.serve.Callable` instances according to different ingress types.

 Here we use java SPI to implement this feature.
 We add a `ServeCallableProvider` SPI.

 ```java
 public interface ServeCallableProvider {
   /**